Liveeee7219/Update-Node/README.md

 # Instructions

 First you will want to download the # updateNode.bat file from here and put it into # C:\Windows\System32.

 Next you will need to hit ⊞ + R, which opens a run window.

-Next you will want to type shell:startup
+Next you will want to type shell:startup and hit enter.
+This will open up a folder that will allow you to change what starts at boot.

+Next create